Includes a map-based interface to its collections on the historic environment.

 From University College Cork - the online resource for contemporary and historical Irish documents in literature, history and politics.
 The texts can be searched, read on-screen, downloaded for later use, or printed out

 Series from the Library of Congress.
-Most books in the series deal with a particular foreign country, describing and analyzing its political, economic, social, and national security systems and institutions, and examining the interrelationships of those systems and the ways they are shaped by cultural factors.
+Most books in the series deal with a particular foreign country, describing and analysing its political, economic, social, and national security systems and institutions, and examining the interrelationships of those systems and the ways they are shaped by cultural factors.

 Occasional series which takes a thematic approach to history and concentrates on highlighting books, reviews, websites and conferences that relate to the theme of each issue